-Kolachkes, traditional Czech pastries/cookies filled with jam, cheese or nuts and dusted with powdered sugar.
+Kolachkes are traditional Czech cookies filled with jam, cheese or nuts and dusted with powdered sugar.
+These kolachkes are popular in Chicago area bakeries and my family's favorite Christmas-time treat!

 Everyone gets their cookies baked well before Christmas but me.
 Oh well, when you're not a big baker, this happens.
 These kolachkes are a must in my house at Christmastime.
 Luckily, I've been making these forever and I have them down pat, even with my substandard baking skills.